cosmosgame/save-the-world/content/articles/index.md

       - Vision quests
       - Art therapy
   - Hakomi Principles for healing
-  - Healing Up
+  - Beige Work
     - Aaron's ted talk
       - Stopping the cycle
           - Epidemic of trauma: https://en.wikipedia.org/wiki/Adverse_childhood_experiences
+    - Non violence
+      - Mirrors scared me
+      - my acne story
+      - preparation for Truth
     - Truth
-      - My very first vow
       - Get curious
       - Accountability is for later
       - Ongoing practice -- leads to mindfulness
-    - Non violence
-      - Mirrors scared me
-      - my acne story
-      - preparation for Truth
     - Mindfulness
       - basic hygiene
       - running in debug mode
       - need non-violence
-      - Both HAI and Hakomi teach this
+      - Budhism, HAI and Hakomi teach this
     - Mind/Body
       - It all starts in the body
       - Every emotion has a place in the body